DelfinIbnKadafi/Samp-Language/README.md

 # Why is better?

-In thus language, you doesn't need any complicated symbol, just use English language.
+In this language, you doesn't need any complicated symbol, just use English language.

 Seems like python but different.